God’s Judgement to the Heathens

 The Lord reveals Himself by the unique revelation of Jesus Christ, which confirms and completes the other revelations.
 For God “has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds” (Hebrews 1:2).
 “No one has seen God at any time.”
 God ordained that “the only begotten Son, who is in the bosom of the Father” to reveal His Holy character (John 1:18).
 And Jesus Himself affirmed this truth when He said, “He who has seen Me has seen the Father” (John 14:9).

-Although the heathens don’t know or have the knowledge of God or His law, they are not without the unwritten law of conscience.
+Although the heathens don’t know or have the full knowledge of God or His law, they are not without the unwritten law of conscience.
 Paul affirms, “for when Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves” (Romans 2: 14).
 And in addition, the heathens have the Revelation of God in nature which tells them of the Creator.

 The Bible teaches that the heathens will not be judged by a law that they do not know.
 Nevertheless, if they break the unwritten law of conscience they will be lost just as those who have sinned against a greater light.
-For this reason, the heathens are without excuse.
-They didn’t accept God’s revelation to them in nature and in their conscience (Romans 1:19, 20, 32).
+For this reason, the heathens are without excuse if they didn’t accept God’s revelation to them in nature and in their conscience (Romans 1:19, 20, 32).
 The lack of more light does not give a person the right to sin against a lesser light.
 The heathens who sin will be lost, even though they do not have God’s written law.
 They have sinned against the law they do have.
 Therefore, God’s judgement will certainly come as a result.

 In His service,